Bitcoin Trading Basics

 Do Your Own Research

-This one may sound like a given, but it is particularly important for traders considering a highly volatile asset like bitcoin.
+This one may sound like a given, but it is particularly important for traders considering a highly volatile asset like Bitcoin.
 The digital currency is a very new asset relative to many other securities.
 Acting on "hot tips" or subscribing to signals providers may work in the short-run, but its far better to do your own research over the long-term.

 While stocks and bonds have been around for some time, the first bitcoins were produced in 2009.
 At the time of this writing (March 2018), the digital currency has been around for less than a decade, making it rather new compared to more established assets.